Guardianship

 Visitation Rights

 Visitation rights are addressed by both the Divorce Act and the Family Law Act.
-Under the Divorce Act, visitation rights are referred to as “access”.
+Under the both Acts, visitation rights are referred to as “parenting time.”
 Section 16(5) of the Divorce Act provides that, in addition to the right of access, a spouse granted access to a child of the marriage has the right to make inquiries and to be given information as to the health, education and welfare of the child.